Futsec/s-mastering-linux-jannis-seemann/workspace/cheatsheets/bash_commands_cs.md

      ↪ -p               |Show processes with process ID.
      ↪ --forest         |Shows process and parent processes in the form of an ASCII tree. (can be coupled with `-ef`) ↪ -l               |Shows entries in long format, basically adds some additional info. (can be coupled with `-ef`)

+    ps aux
+     ↪ -a               |Shows all processes of all users.
+     ↪ -u               |Display the information in a more user-orientated manner.
+     ↪ -x               |Shows processes without a tty.
 ```